Marlins vs. Rockies Player Props Betting Odds

 Arraez Stats

-- Arraez has 10 doubles, a triple, a home run, 15 walks and 15 RBI (60 total hits).
-He has swiped one base.
+- Arraez has 10 doubles, a triple, a home run, 15 walks and 16 RBI (62 total hits).
+He has stolen one base.

 Arraez Recent Games